These delicious breakfast tomatoes are stuffed with eggs and baked until the tomatoes are tender and the egg whites are fully cooked.

 Instructions

 - Cut the tomatoes in half.
-Cut a tiny sliver from the bottom of each half, so that the tomatoes can stand upright without wobbling.
+Cut a tiny sliver from the bottom of each half so that the tomatoes stand upright without wobbling.
 Carefully scoop out the seeds and pulp with a spoon.
-You can run a sharp knife around the pulp to loosen it if needed.
+If needed, run a sharp knife around the pulp to loosen it.

-- Top the tomato halves with the Parmesan, 1 tablespoon for each tomato half.
+- Top the tomato halves with Parmesan, 1 tablespoon for each tomato half.

 - Bake the tomatoes until the egg whites are set, about 20 minutes.
-Carefully pour out any extra liquids that might have accumulated around the eggs.
+Carefully pour out any excess liquid that may have accumulated around the eggs.
 Garnish with parsley and serve.

 Notes